cjnoble/AdventOfCode2025/Readme.md

 ### Daily Set-Up

 - new_day.py - Create a new copy of the day_template and test_template, based on provided day argument.
+Expected values for tests must be manually set.
 - daily_collect.py - Downloads a copy of the days inputs and test inputs from the AoC website.
 Then calls the new_day.py script.
 - collect.bat - Runs the daily_collect.py script with the specified command lines arguments